Morgan family: History

 Joseph III was the first to enter the financial industry, which is what the family is known for today.
 He left the family business of working on farms behind.
 In 1812, he joined the Washington Benevolent Society as a private banker.
 He moved the family to Hartford, which existed as one of the most prominent trade centers in the Connecticut River Valley.
 In November 1816, he purchased the Hartford Exchange Coffee House, where he acted as an innkeeper.
 It stood as the focal point of all business affairs and social activities in the area; the idea of meeting new clients and collaborating with other businessmen in these coffee shops and inns allowed for the growth of the industry in America.
 In July 1825, he bought the Hartford Bank.
 Joseph III purchased and reorganized the Hartford Fire Insurance Company into the Aetna Fire Insurance Company.
 (Many of these business deals were conducted at his inn, which acted as a hub for businessmen.)
 After a fire struck several New York City buildings, which held insurance plans from Aetna, Joseph Morgan III made prompt payments to the companies.
 New business suddenly poured in, as the insurance company was seen as highly reliable and trustworthy.
 The partners of the firm and the stockholders made large sums of money in future years.
 After moving from the farming business to the coffee house business, Joseph III decided it was time to turn to finance.
 He purchased the City Hotel on Main Street, which he renovated and cleaned up; business at the hotel boomed like never before.
 He married Sarah Morgan (née Spencer), who was the Director of the Hartford Orphan Asylum.
 He acted as a director of the firm until his death.

-Junius Spencer Morgan, founder of the House of Morgan.
+Junius Spencer Morgan, founder of the banking empire that became known as the House of Morgan.